- Boys U7 (2013) Tryout Results

 Crossfire Jr Program

 The Crossfire Junior Program (CJP) is intended for players that are looking for a more structured soccer environment.
-The teams will be formed after players participate in a one day tryout session.
-Every player will be assigned to a team.
-Coaches will assign players based upon where they are in their soccer development process.
+Previous soccer experience is highly recommended.
+Teams will be formed after players participate in a one-day evaluation session.
+The Crossfire Jr Program is now Cost Free.
+We form a limited number of teams based upon player performance at tryouts.

-Teams will be coached by the Crossfire Premier staff and will train twice a week beginning in August.
-Each team will participate in a league with 8-10 games continuing through early November.
-All girls games are on Saturdays and boys games are on Sundays.
+Teams are coached by the Crossfire Premier Staff/US Development Academy Players and train twice a week beginning in early February.
+Each team will participate in a league with 8-10 games ending in early April.
+Girls games are generally on Saturdays and boys games are usually on Sundays.

-Training is scheduled to be at 60 Acres Soccer Park in Redmond.
-Girls will train from 4:15-5:30pm on Tuesdays & Thursdays.
-Boys will train from 4:15-5:30pm on Wednesdays and Fridays.
-Games will also be at 60 Acres Soccer Park.
+Training is scheduled to be at Grasslawn Park in Redmond.
+Girls will train from 4:30-5:30pm on Tuesdays & Thursdays.
+Boys will train from 4:30-5:30pm on Wednesdays & Fridays.

 - Do players need to bring a birth certificate?
 (Answer) No, players will need birth proof later on during the team registration process.